Chapter 1:

 "Wait, is that…?
 That's Alice!
 The makeup vlogger!"
 Mia heard Jenny gasp.

-But her focus wasn't on the beauty that drew in each person's gaze in the room.
+But her focus wasn't on the lovely lady.
 Rather, it's on the young man with her.
-He was tall and broad-shouldered, his unkempt blonde hair drenched from what appeared to be coffee.

 "Stop following me around and embarrassing me!"
 Alice’s voice lashed like a whip.
 "I don’t ever want to see your ugly face again, you hear?!"

-She was an outcast who couldn't speak like normal and thus had never been fortunate in love.
-Each attempt ended with hurtful words and disgusted looks from boys she thought understood her.
-They said she was too quiet, too strange, too boring.
+She was an outcast who couldn't speak like normal, and thus, had never been fortunate in love.
+Each attempt ended in hurtful words and disgusted looks from boys she thought understood her.

 "You're a cutie, but you're weird.
 What a waste."